beauvilerobed/The_Most_Difficult_Guessing_Game/README.md

 RULE2: If you repeat a letter more than three times or you have you two non-consecutive letters which were already used
        (e.g.  a b b b  or  k b e d c k   ) then GAME OVER.

+Also there is a hint and non-hint mode, in case your feeling good!

    The guessing starts when you pick a letter.
               Good luck!